top of page

 Love Smarter ®

-PRENUPTIAL AGREEMENTS
+FLORIDA PRENUPTIAL AGREEMENTS

 Florida Prenuptial Agreements (also called “premarital agreements”) are written contracts that couples enter into prior to marriage.
 Prenups in Florida are expressly allowed by Florida’s Uniform Premarital Agreement Act (§61.079 of the Florida Statutes), which sets forth the requirements for entering into a legally enforceable Florida Prenuptial Agreement, including the content that can and cannot be included in a premarital contract.

-The fact that the State of Florida has embraced prenuptial agreements by codifying the contractual requirements in the Uniform Premarital Agreement Act makes The Sunshine State a favorable jurisdiction to ensure a binding and enforceable prenup.
+The fact that the State of Florida has embraced prenuptial agreements by codifying the contractual requirements in the Uniform Premarital Agreement Act makes the Sunshine State a favorable jurisdiction to ensure a binding and enforceable prenup.

 The terms of a prenup agreement are very personal.
 There is not a “one size fits all” standard Florida prenup agreement template that will work for every couple.
 Every couple getting married is unique, with different goals and needs.